rodinux/my_webapp_ynh/README.md

 **WARNING: This fork is experimental and only used for wordpress installed with my_webapp.**

+To work with wordpess add a nginx.conf with the paramters commented in the file example.conf

 Please send your pull request to the [wordpress_spec branch](https://github.com/rodinux/my_webapp_ynh/tree/worpress_spec).

 You may consider for example the line added in the `php-fpm.conf` file to take into account a Wordfence extension and few values for php-fpm.